 Image source 12 Facts about slavery in Jamaica the education system refuses to teach in schools(Atlanta Black Star 17 October 2014, accessed 13 April 2023)

-Thia story of the Robertsons in Jamaica starts three brothers - James, Peter and Duncan - the sons of Robert Robertson (possibly born 1718) and Janet Guild/Goold (possibly born 1720).
+The story of the Robertsons in Jamaica starts with three brothers - James, Peter and Duncan - the sons of Robert Robertson (possibly born 1718) and Janet Guild/Goold (possibly born 1720), and some of their sons.
+See the link for the full details of their families.

 By the early 1800s, black people/slaves were said to outnumber white people in Jamaica by 20 to 1.
 The British abolished the slave trade in 1807 but not the institution and slaves continued to be traded.